 We are big fans of easy to prep dinners that taste delicious.
-Plus the prep on this one is so fast and simple.
+Plus the prep on this one is so fast and simple – yet it outputs a high quality meal that makes you look like an impressive chef.

-Some may disagree with this step, but we prefer to cut the tri tip up into slices.
-We have run this recipe without cutting it up, which still comes out good, but it requires a little longer cooking and can end up with overly soft potatoes and carrots.
-Try it both ways and see what you like.
+- To start, decide how you want to cutup your tri-tip.
+Some may disagree, but we prefer to cut the tri tip up into slices.
+We have run this recipe without cutting it up, or using large chunks, which still comes out good, but it requires a little longer cooking and can end up with overly soft potatoes and carrots.
+Try it a few different ways and see what you like.
+If you do end up with slices, try not to slice it too thin otherwise the meat overcooks.
+3/4 in - 1 in slices seemed about right.
+Go for thicker slices / pieces if you prefer the meat less cooked.

-Cut up 1 yellow onion and add it to the oven.
+- Cut up 1 yellow onion and add it to the dutch oven.

-If you are using large whole carrots you will want to cut those up into bitable pieces.
-If you are using baby sized carrots those can get added as is to the oven.
+- If you are using large whole carrots you will want to cut those up into bitable pieces.
+If you are using baby sized carrots those can get added "as is" to the oven.
+If you prefer the meat less cooked then make the chunks smaller so they cook faster.

-For the potatoes we think this recipe is better with the smaller red potatoes.
-In which case you would need around 8-10.
-If you want to use the larger Idaho style potatoes, 4-5 of the large ones would be sufficient.
+- For the potatoes we think this recipe is better with the smaller red potatoes.
+In which case you would need around 8-10 (or 2-3 per person).
+If you want to use the larger Idaho style potatoes, 4-5 of the large ones would be sufficient (or 2 potatoes for every 2-3 people).
+Cut the potatoes into large bite size chunks.
+If you prefer the meat less cooked then make the chunks smaller so they cook faster.
+Add to the oven.